French Togoland: Transfer from Germany to France and a mandate territory

 French troops landed at Little Popo on 6 August 1914, meeting little resistance.
 The French proceeded inland, taking the town of Togo on 8 August.
 On 26 August 1914, the German protectorate of Togoland was invaded by French and British forces and fell after five days of brief resistance.
 The colony surrendered "without conditions" with British and French troops landing in Kamina on 27 August 1914.
 The Germans had offered to surrender to the British on terms, to which the British responded a surrender must be unconditional, promising to respect private property, with little interference in trade or private interests and firms.
 Period news reports suggest the Germans had used expanding bullets during the campaign and had armed native people not under their control, both violations of the Hague Conventions.
 Togoland was divided into French and British administrative zones in 1916, and following the war, Togoland formally became a League of Nations mandate divided for administrative purposes between France and the United Kingdom.

 German nationalists in the Weimar Republic were reported to have objected to the seizure of the colony by the French via an interpellation in 1920, expressing their view that it violated Article 22 of the Treaty of Versailles.
 They also exclaimed via a news release that "the German Government naturally leaves nothing undone to prevent an interpretation of the treaty which would justify France's alleged intention."
-The value of the colony to France was found in the existing railways, permitting a new link to the railway in Dahomey at Atakpamé and the ports of Lome, Segura and Little Popo.
+The value of the colony to France was found in the existing railways, permitting a new link to the railway in Dahomey at Atakpamé and the ports of Lomé, Segura and Little Popo.